GodChungus/Visualizing-Laplace-Transforms-In-Dynamic-Systems/README.md

                 Compare with Exact
 ```

-Alongside this workflow, `laplacevisualize.py` evaluates \(Y(s)\) over a region of the complex plane and produces a 3D representation of its magnitude.
+Alongside this workflow, `laplacevisualize.py` evaluates $Y(s)$ over a region of the complex plane and produces a 3D representation of its magnitude.

----

-## What I Learned

-This project was primarily an exercise in connecting mathematical theory with computational methods.

-Some of the main concepts explored during development were:

-- Symbolic computation with SymPy
-- Numerical ODE solving
-- Euler's method
-- The fourth-order Runge-Kutta method
-- Laplace and inverse Laplace Transforms
-- Complex-valued functions
-- Numerical evaluation of symbolic expressions
-- Mathematical visualization
-- Comparing analytical and numerical results
-- Structuring a larger Python project into reusable modules

-It also provided an opportunity to explore how an abstract mathematical transformation can be represented computationally and visualized in ways that are easier to interpret.

----

-## Exhibition Result

-The project was presented at my school's exhibition in **February 2026**.

-**🥉 The project received third place.**

-The exhibition was the original motivation for building the project, and the final result served as an opportunity to present mathematical concepts through an interactive computational demonstration.

 ---